Gibson Guitars explained

 Depending on the type of guitar, there are different string trees.
 Some will have rollers that allow for a smoother motion.
 Others are metal and may cause tuning issues.
 These are mostly found on bass guitars.

-In general, a string tree is a small metal widget that is placed on the headstock to increase the angle of the strings while in the nut.
+In general, a string tree is a small metal widget placed on the headstock to increase the angle of the strings while in the nut.
 This extra pressure helps keep the strings in the nut and prevents them from buzzing or popping out.
 It also stabilizes the neck tension on the guitar.

 There are several types of string trees, including disc and butterfly styles.
 The disc style is the simplest.
 It looks like a disk with two grooves.
 It is used on bass guitars and is advantageous for thicker bass strings.